waynevanson/data-entry-obsidian-plugin/README.md

 ## How it works

 Plugin holds the state of our application.
-Config is read into the plugin when a markdown file contains `yaml-data-entry`.
+Config is read into the plugin when a markdown file contains `data-entry`.
 We validate this config, inject some defaults and render the UI via react/preact.

 We read many files frontmatter contents for the datasource, schema and uischema if we need to.